Adolf Appellöf

 Jakob Johan Adolf Appellöf (Garda on Gotland 2 November 1857 – Uppsala 5 January 1921) was a Swedish marine zoologist.

 Appellöf matriculated at Uppsala University in 1877, earned his PhD in 1886 and became a docent of zoology in 1887.
-In 1889 he received the position of conservator at the Museum of Bergen in Bergen, Norway.
+In 1889 he received the position of conservator at the University Museum of Bergen.
 He was appointed professor of comparative anatomy in Uppsala in 1910.
 With a donation from the sawmill magnate Bünsow, Appellöf established the Klubban Biological Station of Uppsala University, a station for the study of marine biology located on the west coast of Sweden.
 In 1919 he was elected a member of the Royal Swedish Academy of Sciences and in 1920 of the Royal Society of Sciences in Uppsala.

 He made several important contributions to the knowledge of cephalopods.